breadboard-bi/breadboard/README.md

 The data model was created on a old version of Toad Data Modeler.
 You can get a copy of the freeware here: http://www.toadworld.com/m/freeware/553.
 The freeware version has limitations that will affect your ability to work with the model.
 Developers that actively participate in updating and expanding content will be granted access to a MySQL version of the database with test data.

 **Snowflake**
 This data model was originally developed to run on older versions of MySQL, PostgreSQL, etc.  It was also heavily influenced by PeopleSoft, JDE, and SAP R/3 (early customers ran these ERPs).
 This model has essentially been "lifted & shifted" to run unchanged on Snowflake.
-Future versions of this data model will likely vary significantly in order to take advantage of Snowflake's far more powerful capabilities.
+Future versions of this data model will likely vary significantly in order to take advantage of Snowflake's more powerful capabilities (e.g. dynamic tables).
+Note:  this model seems to perform well with Snowflake's new Copilot feature.

 Data Ingestion / Transformation
 ===============================